-As part of Renault’s Renaulution strategy, group company Dacia unveiled a 5 year business plan in January which included the announcement of the Dacia Bigster concept – a C-segment SUV which will see the budget conscious brand sell its most expensive product till date.
+As part of Renaulution strategy, group company Dacia unveiled a 5-year business plan in January which included the announcement of the Dacia Bigster concept – a C-segment SUV which will see the budget-conscious brand sell its most expensive product to date.

 Video from Dacia Fans Youtube channel

 The next 5 years for the French group will see it focus on the Dacia-Lada business unit, with the brand announcing that the Alliance’s (Renault-Nissan-Mitsubishi) CMF-B platform will be fully leveraged for upcoming products.
 The CMF-B platform will also give these products the versatility of featuring alternative and hybrid engines, Dacia confirmed, while acknowledging future regulations will be met via this route.

 The Dacia Bigster Concept is described by the company as being a ‘roomy, robust’ SUV meant for ‘open-air and dusty roads’.
 Dacia confirms the SUV measures 4.6 meters in length, which puts it in the ballpark of the world’s best-selling C-segment SUVs.
 However, given the brand’s heritage of adhering to a strict cost sheet, the production Dacia Bigster will be ‘accessible, at the cost of a vehicle from the segment below,’ the company had said in January.